mdxtoc/qtpi/docs/ownership.md

 And that's it: one pass through a process definition gives us a comprehensive check.

 When process definitions start to use parameterised types like *'a list*, we shall have to check their instantiations rather than their definitions.
 But that is for the future.

+## Deficiencies

+Clearly a static resourcing check like this one has to be overkill, if it is to be sound.
+A conditional expression is counted as using the resources of both arms; a guarded sum the resources of all its arms.
+So there will be circumstances in which the algorithm will report failure, but no failure occurs.
+Ho hum: we do our best.